ysph-dsde/Getting-Started-with-Git-and-GitHub-Workshop/README.md

 ## About Repository

 This repository stands as the unifying GitHub page for the Getting Started with Git and GitHub workshop.
-In it, you will only find the the full slide deck that was used during the workshop.
+In it, you will find the the complete slide deck that was used during the workshop.
 There are two additional GitHub repsitories associated with this workshop that include the worked through example code: [JHU-CRC-Cases-and-Recoveries](https://github.com/ysph-dsde/JHU-CRC-Cases-and-Recoveries) and [JHU-CRC-Vaccinations](https://github.com/ysph-dsde/JHU-CRC-Vaccinations).

 ## About Original Data Source